Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP proposes extending the core metadata specification for Python packaging to include a new, repeatable field named Import-Name to record the import names that a project owns/provides once installed.
-A new key named import-names will be added to the [project] table in pyproject.toml for providing the values for the new core metadata field.
+This PEP proposes extending the core metadata specification for Python packaging to include two new, repeatable fields named Import-Name and Import-Namespace to record the import names that a project provides once installed.
+New keys named import-names and import-namespaces will be added to the [project] table in pyproject.toml for providing the values for the new core metadata field.
 This also leads to the introduction of core metadata version 2.5.

 Motivation